What is a Requirements Traceability Matrix (RTM)?

 [FREE REPORT: THE STATE OF MEDICAL DEVICE DEVELOPMENT]

-Establishing traceability often leads to creating a traceability matrix.
+Establishing traceability typically begins with creating a requirements traceability matrix.

 There are different types of traceability matrices, depending on the desired use.